brianqian/eventspotter-react/README.md

 - While the HTTP response can end with an express command, more work can be done in the callback until a `return` is reached.
 - For a custom error handler to be recognized by Node, you need all 4 parameters, `(err,res,req,next)`, in the function definition.

+## NextJS

+- As of the current version of Next (9.0.3), does not support API routing **and** support for middleware.
+Next@9.0.3 added support for API routing which extends Node's Request and Response objects along with some basic functionality like support for `res.json` and `res.cookie` but middleware support is not built out.
+I'm taking this opportunity to separate my project into a [backend](https://github.com/brianqian/eventspotter-backend) and frontend repo.

+## Javascript

+- Destructured variables can have default values in order to better handle errors.
+- The Fetch API's option to include credentials or have credentials be same-origin is a distinction from sending cookies to the same domain.
+Cookies cannot be sent from one domain to another.
+- JWT's are less optimal for session ID's versus using a session store in the database

 ## React

 - Each hook maintains its own state when it's called.
 When a state variable is destructured from `useState` it can only be modified by its "setState" partner.
 This became an issue in a component (which has since been removed) recreated below.
 The `LibraryComponent` received props from `Library Page` which could send a varying library depending on certain parameters.
 When LibraryComponent re-rendered, `library` would not be updated with the new values.

-## NextJS

-- As of the current version of Next (9.0.3), does not support API routing along with support for middleware.
-Next@9.0.3 added support for API routing which extends Node's Request and Response objects along with some basic functionality like support for `res.json` and `res.cookie` but many of the features are not built out.
-I'm taking this opportunity to separate my project into a [backend](https://github.com/brianqian/eventspotter-backend) and frontend repo.
+_The below examples are no longer used_

 ```javascript
 //useFetch.js